tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
 Some terms, such as those labeled `Term Version IRI` (`rdf:about`), `Term IRI` (`dcterms:isVersionOf`) and `Term Name` (`rdf:value`) are intended for machine consumption.
 Some terms such as the `Description` (`rdfs:comment`) are designed to be human-readable and to be understood by consumers of biodiversity `Data Quality Reports`s.
 Terms such as the `Specification` (`bdqffdq:Specification`) ensure that implementers have no ambiguity about how the Test should be coded.

-Terms used to describe the terms in this vocabulary follow the guidance of the [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
-Term definitions include the definition of the underlying RDF vocabulary term, and may include a TDWG-specific meaning from the SDS, and may also include a specific definition in this local context.
+The terminology used to describe the terms in this vocabulary follows the TDWG [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/) (SDS).
+Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.
 See section [2.4.1 Listing Identifiers for Tests (non-normative)](../../supplement/index.md#241-listing-identifiers-for-tests-non-normative) in [BDQ Supplemental Information](../../supplement/index.md) for a competency question clarifying the relationships among `Term Version IRI`, `Term IRI`, `Term Name`, and `Label`.

 | Label (Term) | Normative | Definition | Example |
 | ------------ | --------- | ---------- | ------- |